-In this post we learn through two examples how to build a simple light dimmer switch circuit for controlling light intensity with pot, using the principle of triac phase chopping.
+In this post we learn through two examples how to build a simple110 V or 220 V AC light dimmer circuit for controlling light intensity with pot, using the principle of triac phase chopping.

 We have already seen in many of my earlier articles how triacs are used in electronic circuits for switching AC loads.